 Likewise, if you target different groups of users, you should adjust your creative based on some competitive research (or lurking) to determine what is most likely to appeal to each group.
 That includes tweaking your ads based on geography, since what converts in Seattle may not in New Orleans.

-Use high-quality media and other visuals
+7. Use high-quality images and videos

 Blurry or pixelated photos won’t do.
 Neither will grainy videos.
 Your words are important, sure, but visuals are what will grab the user’s attention and allow your tweet to stand out.

-Learn from your organic tweets
+9. Learn from your organic tweets

-Of course, many of the best practices that apply to organic Tweets also apply to Twitter ads—so make sure you incorporate what’s already working for you on Twitter into your Twitter ads.
+Of course, many of the best practices that apply to organic tweets also apply to Twitter ads—so make sure you incorporate what’s already working for you on Twitter into your Twitter ads.